 Intelligent ERP doesn’t necessarily have to be a major project.
 On the contrary, modern technology can also be used in the environment of smaller, leaner solutions, for example to evaluate and analyze delivery times for materials.
 In this case, artificial intelligence (AI) detects deviations in existing data, takes influence factors into account, and calculates suggestions for optimum stock replacement.
 When performed periodically, this increases data quality and delivery reliability and results in better planning.

 But back to invoicing: Why not optimize other areas according to the same principle?
 The same technology can be used in procurement for order confirmations or in servicing for electronic work slips.
 Although both of these examples use the cloud, they do not necessarily require the ERP system to be run in the cloud.

 Modern ERP solutions like the Dynamics365 product family from Microsoft also have the required functional spectrum to meet the requirements in machine and plant engineering.
 With the addition of cloud services, company software can easily be extended to include additional functions.

 Would you like to know more?
-Then simply register for our webinar.
-You will also have the opportunity to ask any questions you may have.
-Don’t have time to make it to the session?
-Don’t worry, leave us your contact details, give us a call, or send us an email.
+Leave us your contact details, give us a call, or send us an email.
 We’ll be happy to discuss how your company can benefit from an intelligent ERP system.